 Now obviously you haven’t met any of our relationship therapists yet and you are just looking online.
 It is useful to remember that your comfort levels with others, including a counsellor, are determined by your younger brain, which is both visual and intuitive.
 For this reason a picture is often handy as it can give you a feel for a person.

 If you are coming as a couple it is important to find a relationship therapist you are both comfortable with (or at least not aversive too).
-If one person in the relationship is pretty skeptical about therapy I normally recommend choosing a counsellor who they are most comfortable with.
+If one person in the relationship is pretty skeptical about therapy I normally recommend choosing a counsellor of the same gender unless they have a strong alternative preference.

 Tip 2 – A Relationship Counsellor Needs to Know What They Are Doing